 Ivo gave a quiet chuckle; it felt relieving, at least Ivo still tried to laugh at his lame jokes. ”Well, I’m alone as well, want to come over?”

-”Okay, yeah… Of course…” Jami nodded and his gaze wondered off at his almost empty wineglass. ”I uh… I just need to check which bus to take… I can’t drive, um, I’ve drank a little…” In his mind Jami pondered if he should spend his money to take a taxi, he would otherwise have to take two different buses and the time tables never matched well especially at that time of the evening on a Saturday.
+”Okay, yeah… Of course…” Jami nodded and his gaze wandered off at his almost empty wine glass. ”I uh… I just need to check which bus to take… I can’t drive, um, I’ve drank a little…” In his mind Jami pondered if he should spend his money to take a taxi, he would otherwise have to take two different buses and the time tables never matched well especially at that time of the evening on a Saturday.

 ”I can come and pick you up, I haven’t opened a bottle yet.”
-Ivo said and Jami wondered if his voice sounded scolding that he had… The thought was silly, Ivo had never been the one to point finger to those who drank, but perhaps now that he had acted so foolishly…
+Ivo said and Jami wondered if his voice sounded like the scolding that he had… The thought was silly, Ivo had never been the one to point fingers at those who drank, but perhaps now that he had acted so foolishly…

 ”Thank you, I would like that.”
 Jami nodded.